Residence Life/University Dining

 Single rooms are not granted based on a need for quiet study space.
 Residence halls are designed as living spaces.
 We ask students who need very quiet environments for study to seek other places on campus that are designated as quiet study areas.

-All other single room requests should be requested using the DREAM Process for Securing Accommodations.
+All other single room requests should be requested using the Disability Access Process for Securing Accommodations.